Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/README.md

 Read the LICENSE before examining any files.

-Its good to mention that this specific project has *some* parts that are detailed, but its not mainly made for detailed RE of the protocols even though there will be detailed parts.
-This is made for architectural analysis of the RTU.
+This project focuses on architectural analysis of the RTU firmware, mapping the software stack, protocol family, hardware platform, and binary inventory.
-You can find a very detailed RE of the main protocol(s) on my page.
-If deep RE is what you are looking for, it's not here.
+Some protocol internals are documented in detail where they were needed to understand the architecture, but deep protocol RE is not the goal here.
+For a complete reverse engineering of the main protocol(s), see my other repository which i fully RE'd the main protocols.

 ## What This Is